 Bidjiwong Community Nursery

-Bidjiwong Community Nursery is managed by The Hills Shire Council.
-It is a place where volunteers can learn about the native flora of The Hills Shire, participate in propagating native plants and attend environmental workshops.
+The nursery is managed by The Hills Shire Council and is a place where volunteers can learn about the native flora of The Hills Shire, participate in propagating native plants and attend environmental workshops.

 Each year Bidjiwong Community Nursery offers residents of the Hills Shire 4 Free plants (native to The Hills Shire) for their yards.

-To organise collection of your 4 free plants please call the Community Nursery on +61 2 9843 0555.
+To collect your 4 free plants visit Bidjiwong Community Nursery on any Saturday between 9am and 1pm.
+To organise collection outside of the Saturday opening hours please call the Community Nursery on +61 2 9843 0555.